Which Classes of Structures Are Both Pseudo-elementary and Definable by an Infinitary Sentence?: Introduction

 There is some notation in this theorem that we must explain.
-First, there are some subtleties in the definition of what it means for a property to be pseudo-elementary, and in fact there are four different natural definitions (giving rise to three distinct notions).
+First, there are some subtleties in the definition of what it means for a property to be pseudo-elementary, and in fact there are four different natural definitions (giving rise to three distinct notions; these are discussed in Section \ref{pec-ssec}).
 Two of them are as follows.

 \begin{definition} We say that a class $\mathbb{K}$ of $\tau$-structures is a $\PC$-class if there is a language $\tau^* \supseteq \tau$ and an elementary first-order $\tau^*$-sentence $\phi$ such that